thebarbershop/sogang-compiler-construction/README.md

 [1]: Louden, Kenneth C., Compiler Construction: Principles and Practice, PWS Publishing Company, 1997.

-[2]: For the SPIM project, see http://spimsimulator.sourceforge.net/; The official site does not offer download links for SPIM 8.0, but you can run `sudo apt-get install spim` in Debian/Ubuntu.
+[2]: For the SPIM project, see [the official site](http://spimsimulator.sourceforge.net/); The site does not offer download links for SPIM 8.0, but you can run `sudo apt-get install spim` in Debian/Ubuntu.
+I recommend using the latest QtSpim distribution from the official site.
+It runs the apparently same MIPS assembly language with better UI and debugging tools.